Healthdirect Free Australian health advice you can count on.

 What is a D-dimer test?

-A D-dimer test is a blood test that checks for blood-clotting problems.
+A D-dimer test is a blood test that checks for blood clotting problems.

-Why would I need a D-dimer test?
+Where can I get a D-dimer test?

 How do I prepare for a D-dimer test?

-• older people
+• in older people

 • during pregnancy

-• if you are a smoker
+• if you smoke

 Anticoagulant medicines (used to prevent and treat blood clots) can also affect your D-dimer test results.